thecyberpreacher/cloud-project/Azure/Azure-Project_1.md

 > Result: You used the Azure Portal to create a user and assigned the user the Security Administrator role.

-### Exercise 2: Configure RBAC role for the user.
+### Exercise 2: Set Up MultiFactor Authentication (MFA).

 #### Estimated timing: 5 minutes

 In this exercise, you will complete the following tasks:

-- Task 1: Configure Role-Based Access Control (RBAC) for Resource Group.
-- Task 2: Set up Conditional Access for Multi-Factor Authentication (MFA).
+- Task 1: Set up Conditional Access for Multi-Factor Authentication (MFA).

 #### Task 2: Set up Conditional Access for Multi-Factor Authentication (MFA)